snowdrop/jester/CONTRIBUTING.md

 [ASL - Apache License](https://www.apache.org/licenses/LICENSE-2.0), version 2.0 or later, or, if another license is specified as governing the file or directory being modified, such other license.

 All contributions are subject to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
-The DCO text is also included verbatim in the [dco.txt](dco.txt) file in the root directory of the repository.

 ## Reporting an issue